poornarajesh06/tourism_guidance_system/Readme.txt

 4. create table bookings ( id int auto_increment primary key, destination varchar(255), number_of_people int, arrival_date date, leaving_date date, details text );

-5. If we are submitted the booking details then go to the command prompt and type the syntax select * from bookings;
+5. If we are submitted the booking details in the website we can get the details by going to the command prompt and type the syntax select * from bookings;

-Process to be followed for using the code
+Process to be followed for using the project code

 1. Download the zip file and extract the files in xampp/htdocs folder.